m-muhsin/react-verse/README.md

 React Verse
 ========

-A modern react-based theme for WordPress, using Webpack 2 for bundling.
+A modern React theme for WordPress, using Webpack 2 for bundling.
+This theme is based on [Foxhound](https://github.com/ryelle/Foxhound).

 ![screenshot](screenshot.png)